 Here’s how it works:

 - To join Trusted Housesitters it cost approx $125 for a year.
 After that, the pet sitting service is absolutely free.
-When you offset this against the cost of boarding kennels you will understand why this is such a fabulous (and budget-friendly) idea.
+When you compare this to the cost of boarding kennels you will understand why this is such a fabulous (and budget-friendly) idea.

 - Sign up here for Trusted Housesitters.